How Soon after Divorce Can You Remarry?

 What divorce laws say about remarriage

-Most states today impose no restrictions on how long you must wait after receiving your final divorce decree to remarry.
+As mentioned, most states today impose no restrictions on how long you must wait after receiving your final divorce decree to remarry.
 You have the freedom to make your own decisions about what's best for you and your family.
 However, a few states do require a mandatory waiting period.

 Which states have mandatory waiting periods?